 Steve co-founded the worker co-operative Aldebaran Press in 1977 in Haydenville, MA.
 In 1982 the small printing company moved to Hadley and changed its name to Common Wealth Printing which, with Omega Press in Philadelphia, Salsedo Press in Chicago, and Red Sun Press in Boston founded the Progressive Printers Network in 1988.
 Steve spent twenty years in offset printing before moving to the world of xerography at Collective Copies.
 He worked on the committee which established Collective’s Florence branch in 2000.
 He spearheaded the publishing wing Levellers Press in 2009.
 His time is increasingly spent studying the nineteenth-century worker co-operative, the Northampton Association of Education and Industry, a radical commune of abolitionists and social reformers that founded the village of Florence.
 He is chair of The David Ruggles Center.

-Born and raised in Central New Jersey, Matt migrated to the Pioneer Valley in the 1990s where he got his B.A. in History at UMass Amherst.
+Born and raised in Central New Jersey, Matt migrated to Massachusetts in the 1990s where he got his B.A. in History at UMass Amherst.
 Today, he calls the Pioneer Valley home.
 He’s been helping customers at Collective Copies for over 18 years.
 When he’s out of the office, Matt enjoys hiking New England and spending time with his family.
 Matt is married to the artist Sara Grillo and they have 4 children together.
 Matt is an active member of the amazing Belchertown Cultural Council.
 He is a music nut and a book-lover, and would be happy to talk with you about The Grateful Dead or the Uncanny X-Men.

 Randy man has been making the copies since 1998.
 He’s a dad, a partner, a digital media specialist, a shop jack of all trades, a networker, a runner, a promoter of worker coops, and an all-around nice guy.